Deathstroke: Fictional character biography

 Deathstroke the Terminator, as he was originally depicted on the cover of Tales of the Teen Titans #44 (July 1984).
 Art by George Pérez.

 Slade Wilson was 16 years old when he enlisted in the United States Army, having lied about his age.
-After participation in the Korean War, he was assigned to Camp Washington where he had been promoted to the rank of major.
-In the early 1960s, he met Captain Adeline Kane, who was tasked with training young soldiers in new fighting techniques in anticipation of brewing troubles taking place in Vietnam.
-Kane was amazed at how skilled Slade was and how quickly he adapted to modern conventions of warfare.
-She immediately fell in love with him and realized that he was without a doubt the most able-bodied combatant that she had ever encountered.
-She offered to privately train Slade in guerrilla warfare.
+After participation in the Korean War, he was assigned to Camp Washington, where he had been promoted to the rank of major.
+In the early 1960s, he met Captain Adeline Kane, who was impressed by his talent and offered to privately train him in guerrilla warfare.
 In less than a year, Slade mastered every fighting form presented to him and was soon promoted to the rank of lieutenant colonel.
-Six months later, Adeline and he were married and she became pregnant with their first child.
-The war in Vietnam began to escalate and Slade was shipped overseas.
-In the war, his unit massacred a village, an event which sickened him.
-He was also rescued by SAS member Wintergreen, to whom he would later return the favor.
+Six months later, Slade and Adeline were married and she became pregnant with their first child.
+Slade was sent to serve in the Vietnam War, where he met SAS member William Wintergreen.
+While serving in Vietnam, Slade was given a drug that allowed him to utilize and use up to 90% of his brain's capacity, granting him enhanced physical powers, an accelerated healing factor, and heightened senses.
+Soon after the experiment, Slade becomes a mercenary without the knowledge of his family.